Brave Command Dagwon: Team

 The stereotypical hot-headed, juvenile-delinquent-like and determined type.
 Reckless, short-tempered and stubborn to a fault, but also brave, fearless and a loyal friend.
 En often locks heads with Kai, who just so happens to be his superior in school.
 He develops a close friendship with Ryu in the beginning of the series.
-En's basic mecha is Fire Stratos (a police car).
-His first auxiliary mecha is Fire Jumbo, based on a Boeing 747 jumbo jet (Fire Jumbo is equipped with two sub-ordinates: Fire Ladder, based on a Japanese fire truck and Fire Rescue, based on a Japanese ambulance).
+En's basic mecha is Fire Stratos (a Lancia Stratos HF police car).
+His first auxiliary mecha is Fire Jumbo, based on a Boeing 747 jumbo jet (Fire Jumbo is equipped with two sub-ordinates: Fire Ladder, based on a Morita ladder fire truck and Fire Rescue, based on a Toyota HiMedic (H100) ambulance).
 His second auxiliary mecha is Fire Shovel, based on an excavator - from Fire Shovel's debut (number 31) onwards, Fire Jumbo, after restoration, becomes used less to the extent of not being used at all, instead used only for combination into Super Fire Dagwon.